-In early summer 2012 we visited NYC for the first time together and if you scroll down you will find pics from our second trip.
-Nabil had never been and the last several time I went I was far from Paleo and cared more about nightlife than the restaurant and farmers market scene.
+In early summer 2012 we visited NYC for the first time together to find paleo and keto options.
+If you scroll down you will find pics from our second trip.
+My husband, Chef Nabil had never been to this culinary capitol.
+And the last several times I visited I was far from Paleo/ Keto and cared more about nightlife than the restaurant and farmers market scene.
 We love to travel and in the nine years we have been married we have been quite a few places.
 You can read all our travel posts here.

 @Grassfedchef loved filling up at the Halal carts that you will find on every corner in Manhattan.
 They make a good platter with meat, salad, rice and yogurt dressing.
 Probably not the best choice if you are celiac FYI.